eldoyle/PythonIntro/_episodes/09-numpy.md

 {: .callout}

 ### The File Setup
 Let's open and examine the structure of the file *Titration_color_data_simple.csv*.
-If you open the file in a text editor, you

 If you open the file, you will see that it contains a header row, followed by three rows of data.

 Each row represents a single color channel (either red, green, or blue) measured over time.
 Each column represents a different frame of the image.
 The goal of the file is to track the color of the titration solution over time, to identify the point